Lili Marleen: Other versions

 Lilly Hodácová recorded the first version in Czech, shortly before the end of the war.
 Other artists who recorded the song included Hildegarde (on Decca), Bing Crosby (recorded 30 December 1947), Martha Tilton (on Coral), and Vaughn Monroe (on V-Disc).
 Al Martino revived the song for Capitol Records in 1968.
 Another version was recorded in the 1960s by Hank Locklin, Connie Francis and Vera Lynn.
 A German version of the song also covered by Edith 'Lolita' Zuser.
 An instrumental version was also covered by Billy Vaughn.
 Hank Snow also recorded a version in 1963 on his album "I've Been Everywhere".
 Another French singer, Patricia Kaas used "Lili Marlene" as an intro for her song "D'Allemagne" and sang the entire song during concerts in the 1990s.
+In the early 1970s, Harry Hibbs recorded a version of the song for his TV show.
 Matia Bazar (Italy) recorded an uptempo beat song called "Lili Marleen" on her 1982 album Berlino, Parigi, Londra.
 The song is a "spoken words" early 1980s dance track.
 Spanish group Olé Olé, led by Marta Sánchez, released an electro-pop version of the song in 1985.
 It became one of the best-selling singles in Spain of the 1980s, and paved way for the singer to have a successful career.
 The song was eventually included in the also best-selling album Bailando sin salir de casa in 1986.
 German blackmetal band Eisregen recorded a version of "Lili Marlene" on their album Hexenhaus.
 The German Gothic metal/Industrial metal band Atrocity released the song in both languages (English & German) on Gemini: on the blue edition was the German version, and on the red edition was the English version.
 Kid Creole and the Coconuts included an uptempo, disco-influenced version of "Lili Marlene", with German lyrics sung by Coconut Adriana Kaegi, on their 1980 debut LP release Off the Coast of Me.
 Carly Simon recorded the song as the third track on her 1997 Arista CD Film Noir.
 It has also been translated into Hawaiian by Kiope Raymond, and recorded by Raymond and Pearl Rose on Rose's 2000 album Homecoming.
 Most recently it was recorded by Neil Hannon of the Irish pop group The Divine Comedy as a B-side to the 2006 single "A Lady of a Certain Age".
 A slow-tempo instrumental version can be found on the compilation LP, Vienna: City of Dreams, by the Austrian zither master Anton Karas.
 "Lili Marlene" has been adopted as the regimental slow march by the Special Air Service, Special Air Service Regiment and Princess Patricia's Canadian Light Infantry, and its melody is the basis of the official march of Kodam III/Siliwangi in the Indonesian Army.